-Do I Need Snow Tires if I Have AWD?
+Do I Need Snow Tires If I Have AWD?

-What AWD Does Really Well in Snow
+What AWD Does Really Well in the Snow

 AWD is great at getting your car moving from a dead stop and accelerating smoothly in a straight line when the pavement is slippery.
 It’s able to do this because it sends more power to whichever wheels are getting the most traction and less power to the spinning wheels.

 But if you don’t have enough traction in the first place, the AWD system can’t compensate.
 If none of the four tires has enough grip, you’re going to struggle to stay in control in wintery conditions.

 This is why an AWD equipped with all-season tires might not deliver safe braking and sharp cornering on snow or ice.
 In fact, independent testing from Consumer Reports shows that a front-wheel-drive (FWD) mounted with winter tires will have a shorter stopping distance and better cornering than an AWD with all-season tires.

 Are Snow Tires Recommended for AWD and 4x4 Vehicles?

 It’s true, AWD and 4x4 vehicles can help you maintain momentum in snow and ice.
 But when it comes to braking and cornering performance in these conditions, your tires rather than the type of vehicle make a big difference.
 Les Schwab recommends that you have winter tires on your AWD and 4x4 if you’re regularly driving in snow and ice.
 We also recommend that you carry a set of snow chains.

 How Winter Tires Provide Better Traction